middlebury/middlebury-script-lab/_sections/faq.md

 ### How much do I have to pay?

-Your only costs will be the application fee and some of the travel costs.
+Your only costs will be the application fee and a portion of the travel costs.

 ### What does "partial travel costs" mean?

-You will make your own travel arrangements and we will offer a fixed partial reimbursement of your travel costs.
+You will make your own travel arrangements and we will offer a fixed partial reimbursement of your travel costs. (should provide more information about the fixed partial reimbursement)

 ### What if I don't have access to Final Draft?

-You can use another software that provides similar formatting, compatible with the industry standard.
+You can use another software that provides similar formatting, compatible with the industry standard. (should provide other software that would be acceptable)

 ### Can teams submit?

-No, just individual writers or writer-directors.
+No, only individual writers or writer-directors.

 ### Are adaptations eligible?

-Not at this time – only original works are eligible for now
+Not at this time – only original works are eligible.

 ### Is there an age limit?

-You have to be over 18 years old.
-There’s no upper limit.
+Applicants must be 18 years or older.

 ### Can I bring my partner/children?

-You might be able to bring your partner if we can accommodate you in a double room.
-There is a fee for covering the partner’s room and board.
-Please contact us via email if you are interested in this option.
+You may be able to bring your partner if we can accommodate you in a double room.
+However, there is a fee for covering the partner’s room and board.
+You may contact us via email if you are interested in this option. (this doesn't answer the question regarding children)

-### Where can I direct my additional questions?
+### Where can I direct additional questions?

-Our email for inquiries is screenwriters@middlebury.edu
+Please email us at for inquiries is [screenwriters@middlebury.edu](mailto:screenwriters@middlebury.edu)

 ### What if I can't upload my pdf on Film Freeway?

 Email us and we’ll arrange an alternative solution.

+(the next two FAQ's should go away or the information should live elsewhere)

 ### Why should I apply to this?